PUBLIC ART

 The new park is located at 824 Agnes Street, the former site of the Chinese Benevolent Association (CBA) and in a neighbourhood known as the second Chinatown in New Westminster.
 The Agnes Street Park will celebrate and pay tribute to the municipality’s early Chinese Canadian community as part of an ongoing Chinese reconciliation process.

-In 2023, artist Karen Tam was selected for her concept proposal that "draws inspiration from archival photographs and documents, creating a visual narrative that bridges the past, present, and future of this site.
-It reflects on the history and stories of the Chinese community in New Westminster, where the CBA building served as a hub and space to bring together family, kinsfolk, and friends, in its incarnations as a Chinese hospital, Chinese school, and meeting hall."
+In 2023, artist Karen Tam was selected for her concept, "Grove of Wild Bamboo and Sweet Peas," that draws inspiration from archival photographs and documents, creating a visual narrative that bridges the past, present, and future of this site.
+It reflects on the history and stories of the Chinese community in New Westminster, where the CBA building served as a hub and space to bring together family, kinsfolk, and friends, in its incarnations as a Chinese hospital, Chinese school, and meeting hall.

 Image Credit: Grove of Wild Bamboo and Sweet Peas 竹盛豆苗青 (conceptual rendering detail) by Karen Tam